What are Small Loans?

-Anybody is eligible to apply for a small loan online.
+Anybody is eligible to apply for a loan online.
 If you are looking now, you could complete our online application form and receive a quick loan decision from one of our lenders.
 If successful, they may be able to transfer your funds the same day.

-How much will a small loan cost?
+How much will my loan cost?

 The representative APR on loans found through CashLady is 49.9% APR.